Understanding Surface Roughness in 3D printing

 How Different 3D Printing Technologies Affect Surface Roughness

 Surface roughness varies significantly depending on the 3D printing technology used.
 Each method has distinct advantages and limitations in achieving a smooth finish.
+The effectiveness of surface finishing techniques can also depend on different materials and part geometry, as complex shapes or specific material properties may require tailored approaches.

 Laser Powder Bed Fusion (LPBF)